Ariana Grande Says Her New Album Is Coming Very Soon

 “Finally something good in this world,” a third fan wrote on Twitter.

-Just last week, the “thank u, next” star tweeted upcoming music while reminding fans to register to vote.
+Just last week, the “thank u, next” star shared some upcoming music via Twitter while reminding fans to register to vote.
 Sharing a studio selfie, Grande said she was “turning in her mixes.”

-The upcoming project would be the singer’s sixth studio album this far.
+The upcoming project would be the pop star’s sixth studio album.
 Her latest effort, thank u next, was released last year and included hits such as the title track, “NASA,” “Break Up With Your Girlfriend, I’m Bored,” and “7 Rings.”

 As reported by The Inquisitr, rumors of a new album started floating around in August when Grande was spotted heading to a recording studio in Los Angeles.

-Later, in September, the singer teased fans by sharing a snippet of an unreleased track.
-Taking to Instagram, the singer posted the brief video with the caption “brb.”
+In September, the singer teased fans by sharing a snippet of an unreleased track.
+Taking to Instagram, she posted a brief video with the caption “brb.”

 Though details about the new project haven’t been revealed, fans are expecting to see a feature from Doja Cat.
-During an interview with Apple Music’s Zane Lowe in May, the pop star revealed the upcoming collaboration.
+During an interview with Apple Music’s Zane Lowe in May, Grande revealed the upcoming collaboration.

 “I was able to work with Doja earlier this year on this song that I want to save for whenever it’s time again to drop,” she told Lowe.
 “I remember when I first wrote it and sent it to her, she was in the shower and she was like, ‘B*tch, I love this.'”

 A collaboration with Doja may not be the only feature fans can expect to hear.
-Just recently, on Friday, October 9, Mariah Carey teased a possible Christmas duet with the young singer.
+On Friday, October 9, Mariah Carey teased a possible Christmas duet with the young singer.

-Taking to Instagram, Carey posted a photo with three directors chairs, possibly from a music video set.
-Carey’s chair comes with her initials “MC,” while two others come with the initials “AG” and “JH.”
-Fan soon started to speculate that the “AG” initials stood for Ariana Grande, while “JH” stood for Jennifer Hudson.
+Carey posted a photo to Instagram showing three directors chairs, possibly from a music video set.
+Carey’s chair came with her initials “MC,” while two others came with the initials “AG” and “JH.”
+Fans soon started to speculate that the “AG” stood for Ariana Grande, while “JH” stood for Jennifer Hudson.